 Former CCC Chancellor Eloy Ortiz Oakley’s “signature initiative,” the Vision for Success, for the first time, laid out an ambitious goal for the CCC system to “Reduce equity gaps with the goal of cutting achievement gaps by 40 percent within 5 years and fully closing those achievement gaps within 10 years.”
 The current CCC Chancellor and Board of Trustees remain committed to the Vision for Success.

 Unfortunately, the CCC system isn’t on track to reach its racial equity goals.
-The lack of progress on these goals may be due to the continued system reliance on part-time faculty who have less access to professional development and less opportunity to work with and support students.
+The lack of progress on these goals may be due, in part, to the continued system reliance on part-time faculty who have less access to professional development and less opportunity to work with and support students.
 In several EdSource articles, Oakley insisted that part-time equity was a purely local issue.
 The CCCCO has also continued a flawed data process related to part-time equity, such as how many adjuncts in the CCC work in multiple districts to make ends meet.
 According to the State Auditor, during Oakley’s tenure, the CO incorrectly told the legislature that “additional funding for full-time faculty could allow districts to convert part-time positions to full-time positions, but this statement does not align with the reality of districts’ hiring practices.
 Although community colleges may hire full-time faculty from the pool of part-time faculty who have taught at the college before, such hirings do not represent the conversion of teaching positions from part-time to full-time, and none of the districts we reviewed have a procedure for converting part-time positions to full-time positions.”

 Similarly, the CCCCO has continued to avoid statewide accountability for part-time equity.
 The CO response to the Auditor’s Office suggests that the CO cannot encourage districts to move toward the legislature's goal that 75% of instruction be done by full-time employees.
 Accordingly, the Auditor suggests that the CO has more power to make progress toward the 75% goal, but “has not monitored campus spending, developed a suitable metric of full‑time faculty instruction, or collected hiring data from the campuses to measure progress.
 We believe the Chancellor’s Office can and should play a larger role in monitoring progress towards the State’s 75 percent goal.”